Skip to main content

 Stages of the Shoreline Adaptation Plan process

 Each SAP includes ongoing consultation with local iwi and several months of local community engagement.
-This helps us to understand how communities use and value coastal areas.
+This helps us understand how communities use and value coastal areas.

 Each SAP follows a process that involves: